ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-gb.md

 ![manage access](images/nas2021-06.png){.thumbnail}

 Then click `Add an access`{.action}, and select the IP address of your OVHcloud product.
-<br>You must also define whether the authorised access for this IP address is read-only or read-write.
+<br>You must also define whether the authorised access for this IP address is read-only or read/write.

 ![add access](images/nas2021-07.png){.thumbnail}